dataform-co/dataform/README.md

 # Intro

 The Dataform SDK is an open source framework for managing SQL based data operations in your warehouse.
-It helps you pilot the T in ELT, with SQL code, and brings engineering best practices to how you manage your analytics.
+It helps you pilot the T in ELT, with SQL code, and brings engineering best practices to analytics pipeline management.
 <br/>
 <br/>